HTTP-RPC/Kilo/template-reference.md

 }
 ```

-A template to transform these results into HTML is shown below.
-The section markers are enclosed in HTML comments so they will be ignored by syntax-aware text editors, and will simply resolve to empty comment blocks when the template is processed:
+A template to transform these results into HTML is shown below:

 ```html
 <table>